How to report a fraud concern

 Please do not carry out any additional investigation once a concern of fraud is identified.
 Failure to follow appropriate investigative procedures may result in valuable evidence becoming unusable in pursuit of criminal sanctions.

-If you wish to raise a concern, consider reading the Council’s whistleblowing policy, available on the Staff Intranet.
+If you wish to raise a concern, consider reading our whistleblowing policy, available on the Staff Intranet.

 How do I report fraud?